Lumbar spinal fusion is surgery to join, or fuse, two or more vertebrae in the low back.

 - Bone is taken from the pelvic bone or from a bone bank.
 The bone is used to make a bridge between vertebrae that are next to each other.
 This bone graft helps new bone grow.

-are used to hold the vertebrae together until new bone grows between
+are usually used to hold the vertebrae together until new bone grows between

 What To Expect After Surgery